-Completely contrary to the messages that we see every day, the ice on the North Pole would be thicker than the computer models predict.
-That is if we have to believe some stories.
-For example, this message on www.electroverse.net in which it was reported that the Kronprins Haakon, a Norwegian ice breaker, got stuck in more than three meters of ice and had to break off an expedition.
+Completely contrary to the messages that we see every day, the ice on the North Pole is apparently thicker than the computer models predict.
+That is, if we have to believe some stories, such as this message on www.electroverse.net, in which it was reported that the Kronprins Haakon, a Norwegian ice breaker, got stuck in more than three metres of ice and had to break off an expedition.
 This news appeared on social media and was shared worldwide.

 Klassekampen, a Norwegian newspaper, added: “Polar bears were seen on Bjørnøya last winter – located in the middle of the Barents Sea – which shows that the ice edge was very far south."
 Winter conditions have changed, concludes the newspaper.

 How true is this, I asked myself?
-Firstly To find answers, I checked the website on which the post appeared the first time.
-Cap Allon, the driving force behind Electroverse, writes: "Electroverse has set up against the mainstream propaganda and accurately document Earth Changes as two world-changing climatic events unfold simultaneously: an ever-accelerating pole shift and our descent into the next Grand Solar Minimum: as global temperatures continue to trend colder, this documentation is essential".
+Firstly, to find answers, I checked the website on which the post appeared the first time.
+Cap Allon, the driving force behind Electroverse, writes: "Electroverse has set up against the mainstream propaganda and accurately documents earth changes as two world-changing climatic events unfold simultaneously: an ever-accelerating pole shift and our descent into the next grand solar minimum: as global temperatures continue to trend colder, this documentation is essential".

 Thickness of the Arctic Ice

 Secondly, I did a search for reliable information about the thickness of the Arctic ice.
-This is what the National Snow and Ice Data Center, the NSIDC, says: "As of July 15, Arctic sea ice extent was 7.84 million square kilometres (3.03 million square miles).
-This is 1.91 million square kilometres (737,000 square miles) below the 1981 to 2010 average and nearly the same as the July 14, 2012 extent.
-Since the beginning of the month, the ice edge has been receded in most coastal areas and the open water region in the Laptev Sea has expanded. "
+This is what the National Snow and Ice Data Center, the NSIDC, says: "As of 15 July, the Arctic sea ice extent was 7.84 million square kilometres (3.03 million square miles).
+This is 1.91 million square kilometres (737,000 square miles) below the 1981 to 2010 average and nearly the same as the 14 July 2012 extent.
+Since the beginning of the month, the ice edge has been receding in most coastal areas and the open water region in the Laptev Sea has expanded."

 NSIDC is part of the University of Colorado Boulder Cooperative Institute for Research in Environmental Sciences (CIRES) and is affiliated with the National Oceanic and Atmospheric Administration (NOAA) National Geophysical Data Center through a cooperative agreement.
 NSIDC is also a member of the ICSU World Data System.